 In June quarter 1918 Frederick’s widow, Ethel, remarried Francis E. Bliss, in London, and moved to Montecito, Santa Barbara, California, U S A, leaving Southampton on S.S.
 Aquitania on 4th March 1919.
 In August 1919 she received Frederick’s ‘War Gratuity’ of £45 (equivalent to about £2000 today – 2020).
 Ethel died, in Santa Barbara, on 19th September 1968.

-Military Service: Currently his Army records are unavailable.
-However, his obituary in “De Ruvigny’s Roll Of Honour 1914-1924” states that enlisted in 1892 in the York and Lancaster Regiment and served for five years in the ranks.
+Military Service: Frederick’s obituary in “De Ruvigny’s Roll Of Honour 1914-1924” states that enlisted in 1892 in the York and Lancaster Regiment and served for five years in the ranks.
 He was gazetted 2nd Lieutenant to the 1st Cheshires, 24th August 1898, and promoted Lieutenant on 2nd June 1900, and Captain on 10th February 1906.

 He served in the South African War (Boer War) and took part in the operations in the Orange Free State, February to May 1900, attached to the A.S.C., including actions at Dreifontein, Vet River, (5-6 May), and Zand River.
 He was in the Transvaal, May to June, including actions near Johannesburg, Pretoria and Diamond Hill (11-12 June), and in the Transvaal, East of Pretoria, July to November, including action at Belfast (26-27 August).
 For this he received the Queen’s South Africa Medal with five clasps.